 Louisiana Wants To Use The Muddy Mississippi To Build Up Its Coast

-Over the last century Louisiana has lost more than 2000 square miles of coastline, leaving it more vulnerable to storms, flooding, and sea level rise.
-State officials have been fighting back, building levees, artificial marshes, and barrier islands.
-Now they want to harness the muddy Mississippi River, diverting it's sediment-rich waters into shrinking marshes and wetlands.
+Over the past century, Louisiana has lost more than 2,000 square miles of coastline, leaving it more vulnerable to storms, flooding and sea level rise.
+State officials have been fighting back, building levees, artificial marshes and barrier islands.
+Now they want to harness the muddy Mississippi River, diverting its sediment-rich waters into shrinking marshes and wetlands.

 An hour south of New Orleans, Albertine Kimble offers a tour of the sinking patch of land where she lives in rural Plaquemines Parish.
 She is 56, a retired local government worker with a passion for duck hunting.

 We ride her ATV down an empty highway, then up the grassy slope of a 17-foot levee.
-The levee's job is to keep Albertine and her neighbors from flooding, and to keep the Mississippi River navigable for ships churning toward ports upstream.
+The levee's job is to keep Kimble and her neighbors from flooding, and to keep the Mississippi River navigable for ships churning toward ports upstream.

 From on top of the levee, the Mississippi River on the left is murky and brown, full of sand and dirt washed downstream from other parts of the country.
 To the right is Kimble's property, which tapers into open marsh.
 She says she can smell the difference between the two sides.
 The river smells fresh.